Table of Contents

 Collection Methods: Fingerprick vs. Venous

-• Bronze, Silver, and Gold: These can be done via a simple home fingerprick (microtainer) or using a Tasso device.
-These are convenient, but you must ensure you are well-hydrated (with water!) to ensure a good blood flow; learn more about Tasso autodraw collection.
+- Bronze, Silver, and Gold: These can be collected via a home fingerprick or a Tasso autodraw device.
+Ensure you are well-hydrated with water to assist blood flow.

 Managing the Morning of Your Test

-• Hydrate with Water: Drink plenty of plain, still water.
-This makes your veins easier to find and keeps your blood moving well.
+- Hydrate with Water: Plain water makes your veins easier to find and keeps your blood moving.

-• Keep it Calm: Avoid a frantic morning.
-High stress can also spike your cortisol, just like caffeine.
+- Keep it Calm: High stress can spike your cortisol just like caffeine.

 Interpreting Your Results

-Once your results are ready, they will be presented in a clear report.
-However, it is important to remember that these results are not a diagnosis.
-They are a tool for a more productive conversation with your GP or endocrinologist.
+Your results are presented in a clear report to facilitate a productive conversation with your GP or endocrinologist.

 Summary: The Final Verdict on Coffee

 While a single cup of black coffee might not "break" a standard TSH test, it is far from ideal.
-If you want the most accurate, "optimised" view of your health—especially if you are checking cortisol or taking thyroid medication—the best advice is to avoid all caffeine on the morning of your test.
+To get the most accurate, optimised view of your health, the best advice is to avoid all caffeine on the morning of your test.

 By waiting until after your 9am sample, you ensure:

-Your health is worth the 60-minute wait.
-Once the sample is collected, you can enjoy your morning brew knowing that the data you receive will be a true reflection of your body’s inner workings.
+Your health is worth the wait.
+Once the sample is collected, you can enjoy your morning brew knowing your data is a true reflection of your body.

 FAQ